Dynamical probe of thermodynamical properties in three-dimensional hairy AdS black holes: Conclusions and Discussions

-We have calculated the QNMs of electromagnetic perturbations for the rotating and static three-dimensional AdS black holes with nonminimally coupled scalar field and compared with the dynamic properties of their corresponding BTZ black hole counterparts.
-We have found that the imaginary part of quasinormal frequencies of rotating hairy black hole becomes more negative with the increase of its parameter $\theta$ or the decrease of the angular momentum $J$.
-These results tell us that rotating hairy black holes with bigger $\theta$ and smaller $J$ can be more dynamically stable objects.
-The disclosed dynamical stability properties are consistent with the thermodynamical stability.

-Comparing with the corresponding rotating BTZ black hole counterparts, we have observed that the rotating black holes always have bigger absolute imaginary QNM frequencies.
-This dynamical property holds at any temperature.
-This tells us that comparing with the rotating hairy black hole, the rotating BTZ black hole counterpart is dynamically more stable.
-This property is again in agreement with that disclosed thermodynamically that the rotating BTZ black hole has lower free energy which is more thermodynamically preferred.
-Similar observations on the dynamical phenomenon and its relation to thermodynamics have also been disclosed between the three-dimensional AdS static hairy hole and its BTZ black hole counterpart.
+By calculating the QNMs of electromagnetic perturbations, we found that the rotating hairy black holes with larger values of $\theta$ (in the Jordan frame) or $h$ (in the Einstein frame), and smaller values of $J$ can be more dynamically stable objects in the canonical ensemble.
+The disclosed dynamical stability properties are consistent with the thermodynamical stability for these hairy black holes.
+On the other hand, compared with the rotating hairy black hole, the rotating BTZ black hole is dynamically more stable in both frames, due to the fact that it has larger absolute imaginary QNM frequencies.
+This property is again in agreement with the fact that the rotating BTZ black hole shares lower free energy and is more thermodynamically preferred.
+Similar observations on the dynamical phenomenon and its relation to thermodynamics have been disclosed between the static hairy black hole and its BTZ black hole counterpart in both frames.

-Here we have obtained two more examples to show that the QNM can provide physical phenomenon in dynamics to support the disclosed thermodynamic properties.
 Considering that the QNM is expected to be detected and has strong astrophysical interest, we hope that the dynamical probe can really present us the observational signature of the thermodynamic property of black holes.